Astyochus: Involvement in the Peloponnesian War

-The increasing suspicion of the Spartans on Alcibiades and his interest among the Asiatic Greeks meant that Astyochus eventually received orders to kill Alcibiades.
+The increasing suspicion of the Spartans about Alcibiades' motives led to Astyochus receiving orders from Sparta to kill Alcibiades.
 However, Astyochus betrayed this agenda.
 When he received a letter from Phrynichus, the Athenian commander, informing him that Alcibiades was exerting influence over Tissaphernes to the detriment of Sparta, Astyochus instead travelled to Magnesia to deliver this letter to Alcibiades and Tissaphernes at their residence.
-Furthermore, when Astyochus received a second letter from Phrynichus offering to betray the Athenian stronghold at Samos, he did the same.
-Thucydides offers further evidence of Astyochus' defection to Tissaphernes: his submission to the pay cut of Peloponnesian sailors, and his lack of action in capitalising on the weakened and disorganised Athenian forces in Samos and the Hellespont during 411 BC.
-In addition, Astyochus not only failed to pay the troops, but also refused to attack the Athenians at Samos under the guise of waiting for further reinforcement in the form of a Phoenician armament that Tissaphernes had promised.
+Furthermore, when Astyochus received a second letter from Phrynichus offering to betray the Athenian stronghold at Samos, he once more provided the letter to Alcibiades and Tissaphernes.

+Thucydides offered further evidence of Astyochus' defection to Tissaphernes: his submission to the pay cut of Peloponnesian sailors, and his lack of action in capitalising on the weakened and disorganised Athenian forces in Samos and the Hellespont during 411 BC.
+Astyochus not only failed to pay the troops, but also refused to attack the Athenians at Samos with the excuse that he was waiting for further reinforcements of Phoenician forces that Tissaphernes had promised.
 However, Astyochus eventually did set sail with 112 galleys to attack the Athenians at Samos, as he had faced strong pressure and complaints from the Syracusan sailors and the Peloponnesian soldiers at Miletus.
-Nevertheless, the fighting never ensued, and it is almost certain that Astyochus did not desire engagement.
+Nevertheless, no battle ensued, and it is almost certain that Astyochus did not desire engagement with the Athenians.

 Meanwhile, the troops' wages, both that of common soldiers and higher-ranked officers, continued to be neglected by Tissaphernes.
 Soon, Astyochus was charged with having sold the troops' interests to Tissaphernes, and Astyochus' threats towards some of the Syracusans demanding their wages only served to incite a riot, in which he was almost killed.
-It was at this point in time which Astyochus set sail for home, and was relieved of his duties after 8 months in command, and was succeeded by Mindarus, arriving from Sparta.
+It was at this point in time which Astyochus set sail for home, and was relieved of his duties after 8 months in command.
+He was succeeded by Mindarus, arriving from Sparta.